collapsed-stacks/startups/questions/6151/does-anybody-think-there-is-a-way-to-estimate-the-chances-of-success-of-a-new-st.md

 - posted by: [ITWizard](https://stackexchange.com/users/6842112/itwizard) on 2015-08-24
 - score: 1

-<p>From my personal experience in running a small IT Business with my friend, I'd say you can absolutely measure success.
+From my personal experience in running a small IT Business with my friend, I'd say you can absolutely measure success.
 If you have a mission and vision statement for your business, and you know what you want out of your business, you should set goals and/or objectives that will help ensure you meet, if not exceed what your main mission and vision statement sets out.
-This is a good way to look at predicting your companies success.</p>
+This is a good way to look at predicting your companies success.

-<p>As for what would be measured, you would looking profits, your client base, customer satisfaction and most importantly employee satisfaction aswell as your own satisfaction.</p>
+As for what would be measured, you would looking profits, your client base, customer satisfaction and most importantly employee satisfaction aswell as your own satisfaction.

-<p>Hope this helps. </p>
+Hope this helps.

-<p>Thanks. </p>
+Thanks.

-<p>Mark </p>
+Mark

 ## Answer 6154